apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ## <a name="s3guard"></a> Testing S3Guard

-[S3Guard](./s3guard.html) is an extension to S3A which adds consistent metadata listings to the S3A client.
-As it is part of S3A, it also needs to be tested.
+[S3Guard](./s3guard.html) is an extension to S3A which added consistent metadata listings to the S3A client.

+It has not been needed for applications to work safely with AWS S3 since November 2020.
+However, it is currently still part of the codebase, and so something which needs to be tested.

 The basic strategy for testing S3Guard correctness consists of: